Lombiq/NPM-Targets/Readme.md

 mkdir -p "$HOME/.local/bin"
 ```

-Also if you have installed NPM globally via your package manager, uninstall it to avoid future confusion.
+Also, if you have installed NPM globally via your package manager, uninstall it to avoid future confusion.

 Next we install NVM and Node.js in userspace.